-- Select Background Eraser from the Tools toolbar's Eraser 1.
-Tools flyout. - (Optional) Change properties on the Context toolbar: 2. - For tablet users, pressure sensitivity can be switched on via Brush Options (click Brush thumbnail); ensure the Controller drop-down list is set to "Pressure" on selected attributes. - The Tolerance setting determines the breadth of the colour range to be erased. - You also have the option of protecting the current foreground colour from erasure (Protect foreground). - Drag with the tool on the active layer to erase pixels similar to a 3. sampled reference colour directly under the brush tip.
+- Select Sel - 2.
+(Optional) Change properties on the Context toolbar: - For tablet users, pressure sensitivity can be switched on via Brush Options (click Brush thumbnail); ensure the Controller drop-down list is set to "Pressure" on selected attributes. - The Tolerance setting determines the breadth of the colour range to be erased. - You also have the option of protecting the current foreground colour from erasure (Protect foreground). - 3.
+Drag with the tool on the active layer to erase pixels similar to a sampled reference colour directly under the brush tip.